alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Introduction

-At a Sloan Sports Analytic Conference, Zach Lowe raised a question that had been on my mind for a while: "We have all these metrics for players, when will we make some for coaches?"
-It had been quite evident to me, from [playing professionally](https://www.asia-basket.com/Lebanon/basketball-National-Team.asp?Age=18&Year=2010), that some coaches are able to elevate team performance more than others.
-But the analytics community has yet to come up with a metric that systematically captures that.
+At a Sloan Sports Analytic Conference, the moderator raised a question that had been on my mind for a while: "We have all these metrics for players, isn't it about time to have metrics for coaches?"
+It is quite evident, even to the casual fan, that some coaches are able to elevate team performance more than others.
+But the analytics community has yet to come up with a metric that systematically studies that.
 So, I've set out to fill this gap.

 The project started as I was completing my Master's in Applied Economics, during which I happened to read a number of academic papers on sports economics.
 I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760)  on the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
 I soon realized that the NBA was an ideal environment for two reasons: